 We are currently merging, sorting and cleaning the whole dataset and preparing an EMIS 2017 Variable Manual.
 Our subsequent priority will be an initial descriptive and exploratory data analysis to verify data consistency and to identify differences and similarities between countries and language groupings.
 We will then prepare an analysis plan to be accompanied by initial proposals for priority areas for the final survey report.
 The analysis to establish priority areas for reporting will take account of the ESTICOM MSM review of the current European situation.
 First data feedback will occur at an expert workshop in late April 2018 in Berlin, where we will discuss initial analysis of the survey findings and problems encountered and seek the input from partners, funders and other experts on the ideal structure for a final report.

 EMIS 2017 is undertaken by Sigma Research at the London School of Hygiene and Tropical Medicine (LSHTM) in association with the Robert Koch Institute (RKI) in Berlin.
-EMIS core team: Ford Hickson, David Reid, Axel J Schmidt and Peter Weatherburn @ LSHTM and Caoimhe Cawley and Uli Marcus @ RKI.
+EMIS core team: Ford Hickson, David Reid, Axel J Schmidt and Peter Weatherburn @ LSHTM and Uli Marcus and Susi B. Schink @ RKI.

 Primary Funding: EU Health Programme 2014-2020 for Europe.

-Other international financial contributions: Swedish Ministry of Health for recruitment in the Nordic Countries; Norwegian Directorate of Health for Russia; Israel Ministry of Health for Israel; Public Health Agency of Canada for Canada; WHO Western Pacific Region for the Philippines.
+Other international financial contributions: Swedish Ministry of Health for recruitment in the Nordic Countries; The Arctic University of Norway and University Hospital of North Norway for Russia; Israel Ministry of Health for Israel; Public Health Agency of Canada for Canada; WHO Western Pacific Region for the Philippines.

 Acknowledgements: We begin by thanking all of the men who took part in EMIS 2017 and our partners who recruited 17% of all respondents through activities on Facebook and other social media and by placing EMIS banners on their websites.
 We thank all our partners for being part of something huge!